Parking violation: Europe

-In addition to "no parking" signs, "no waiting" and "no stopping" are used in the UK and Europe.
-"No waiting" allows passengers to be dropped off or picked up, but does not allow parking or waiting with the driver in the vehicle for long periods.
-Loading and unloading are usually also allowed, details and applicable times may be shown on a plate under the sign.
-"No stopping" does not allow waiting at all, even for drop offs and pick ups.
+In the UK and Europe, "no waiting" and "no stopping" signs are used in addition to "no parking" signs.
+"No waiting" permits dropping off or picking up passengers but prohibits parking or waiting with the driver in the vehicle for extended periods.
+Loading and unloading are typically allowed, with specific details and times indicated on a plate below the sign.
+"No stopping" prohibits any waiting, including drop-offs and pick-ups.